Paul-Njuga/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# C - Variables, if, else, while :computer
+# C - Variables, if, else, while :computer:

 This directory is an intro to control flow in C and covers topics such as keywords & indentifiers, arithmetic operators, relational & logical operators, & control flow statements.

-## Requirements :bookmark_tabs
+## Requirements :bookmark_tabs:

 * A ```README.md``` file, at the root of the folder of the project.
 * Your code should use the Betty style.
 It will be checked using ```betty-style.pl``` and ```betty-doc.pl```.